Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Modify the membership rule of Group1.
 - [x] Change the membership type of Group1 to Assigned.
 Create two groups that have dynamic memberships.
 Add the new groups to Group1.

 ### You have an Azure subscription that contains the virtual machines shown in the following table.
 You create the Azure policies shown in the following table.
 You create the resource locks shown in the following table.
-For each of the following statements, select Yes if the statement is true.
-Otherwise, select No. NOTE: Each correct selection is worth one point

 ![Question 541 part 1](images/question541_1.jpg)
 ![Question 541 part 2](images/question541_2.jpg)